 Bicillin L-A must be kept in a refrigerator (2-8°C).
 Do not keep it in the door of

-Your doctor or nurse should dispose of the Bicillin L-A syringe and any
+Your doctor, pharmacist or nurse should dispose of the Bicillin L-A syringe and any

 This is not all the information that is available on Bicillin L-A. If you have any

 more questions or are not sure about anything, ask your doctor or pharmacist.

 What it looks like

-The liquid also contains the following inactive ingredients:
+It also contains the following inactive ingredients:

 Bicillin L-A is supplied by:

 ABN 50 008 422 348